flapped paperback

 Needless to say, I have resolved to name this place the Savage Mind.

 I arrived two hours ago.
-I don’t yet know quite what I’m going to write in this journal, except, well, impressions and notes that will represent an important part of my thesis.
+I don’t yet know quite what I’m going to write in this journal, except, well, impressions and notes that will make up an important part of my thesis.
 My ethnographer’s jotter.
 My field notebook.
 I took a taxi from Niort train station (heading north-north-west, fifteen kilometres, a small fortune).
 To the right of the road, flat open country, boundless fields, no hedgerows, a little cheerless in the gathering dusk.
 To the left, we were skirting the dark shadows of marshland, or that, at least, is how it seemed to me.
-The driver had a hell of a time finding the address, even using GPS.
-(Coordinates for the Savage Mind: 46°25’, 4’N 0°31’ 29,3’W.) Eventually, he pulled into a farmyard, a dog began to bark, I was here.
+The driver had a hell of a time finding the address, even using sat-nav.
+(Coordinates for the Savage Mind: 46°25’4”N, 0°31’29.3”W.) Eventually, he pulled into a farmyard, a dog began to bark, I was here.
 The owner (sixty, smiling) is called Mathilde.
 I took possession of the premises.
 My house (my apartment?) is, in fact, the rear ground floor area of the main farmhouse.
 The windows look out over the garden and the kitchen garden.
-To the right, I have a view of the church; to the left, a field (I don’t know what is growing in it – lucerne?
+To the right, I have a view of the church; to the left, a field (I don’t know what’s growing in it – lucerne?
 I often assume that all fields of green low-growing crops are lucerne) and, opposite, rows of what I suspect are radishes or cabbages.
 A bedroom, a kitchen-living room, a bathroom, that’s all, but it’s more than enough.
-My feelings, when Madame Mathilde said, Well, there you go, this is your place, were mixed.
+My feelings, when Madame Mathilde said, Right then, there you go, this is your place, were mixed.
 Simultaneously happy to finally be in the field and a little anxious.
-I rushed to my laptop to make sure the Wi-Fi worked, using my article for Études et perspectives as a pretext.
-I was only duping myself; there was nothing urgent.
-I mostly sent some messages and chatted with Lara.
-I went to bed early, re-read a few pages of Malinowski and, in the darkness, was keenly aware of the aural environment.
-The muffled hum of some contraption in the distance (the boiler?), from time to time an even more distant car.
-Then I went to sleep on an empty stomach.
+I rushed to my laptop to make sure the Wi-Fi worked, using my

 12 December

 First day acclimatizing to my new terrain.
 La Pierre-Saint-Christophe marks the centre of a triangle whose vertices are Saint-Maxire, Villiers-en-Plaine and Faye-sur-Ardin.
 So many fantastical names that give substance to my New World.
-Fifteen kilometres from Niort, ten from Coulonges-sur-l’Autize.
+Fifteen kilometres from Niort, ten

 (...)